1qh/sad/en/en.md

-use case, i.e., it is "engine" that makes use case progress Control classes contain business rules & are intermediate between boundary classes & entity classes, allowing from the screen (user interface) to manipulate information contained in the entity classes
+use case, i.e., it is "engine" that makes use case progress Control classes contain business rules & are intermediate between boundary classes & entity classes, allowing from the screen (UI) to manipulate information contained in entity classes
 For each use case, we need to create at least one control class A control class, when moved to design phase, is not necessarily going to exist as a real class, since its task can be